 - Harvard Medical School

 INTRODUCTION AND DEFINITIONS

-The term "humoral" refers to the non-cellular components of the blood, such as plasma and lymphatic fluid.
+The term "humoral" refers to the liquid, noncellular components of the blood and other tissues, such as plasma and lymphatic fluid.
 The humoral immune response denotes immunologic responses that are mediated by antibodies.
-However, both B and T lymphocytes, as well as dendritic cells and other antigen presenting cells, are necessary for the formation of antigen-specific antibody.
+However, both B and T lymphocytes as well as dendritic cells and other antigen-presenting cells are necessary for the formation of antigen-specific antibody.

 - Roopenian DC, Akilesh S. FcRn: the neonatal Fc receptor comes of age.
 Nat Rev Immunol 2007; 7:715.

 - Jolliff CR, Cost KM, Stivrins PC, et al. Reference intervals for serum IgG, IgA, IgM, C3, and C4 as determined by rate nephelometry.
 Clin Chem 1982; 28:126.

 - McHeyzer-Williams LJ, McHeyzer-Williams MG.
 Antigen-specific memory B cell development.
 Annu Rev Immunol 2005; 23:487.

 - Baumgarth N. A two-phase model of B-cell activation.
 Immunol Rev 2000; 176:171.